j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 ![Alt text](flow_chart.png)

 To make our analysis more advanced and critical, we designed a composite score for each movie.
 The composite score consisted of 4 factors: the user rating, the number of users voted, the revenue and the year.
-The purpose of this is was to level off our data, and give a more layered analysis.
+The purpose of this is to level off our data, and give a more layered analysis.

   </details>